Roffild/roffild.github.io/PythonDLL.md

 Cannot call 'pyInitialize', 'Roffild\PythonDLL\x64\Release\PythonDLL.dll' is not loaded unresolved import function call
 ```

+Python is not only python3.dll, but also its environment that needs to be configured.
+The most popular and simple solution is to install [Anaconda](https://www.anaconda.com/distribution/){:target="_blank"}.
+There is also [Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html){:target="_blank"} (minimum 200MB), if you clearly know which packages will be needed when running the script.

 Python was created as a separate application, and with embeddability there are problems that are unlikely to ever be fixed:
 * Some functions from the API call Py_FatalError(), which calls the system [abort()](https://docs.microsoft.com/cpp/c-runtime-library/reference/abort){:target="_blank"} to terminate the process.
 MetaTrader may close without warning. [issue30560](https://bugs.python.org/issue30560){:target="_blank"}, [issue9828](https://bugs.python.org/issue9828){:target="_blank"}